Masoud6990/exercise/README.md

 # exercise
-## Editting the file
+## Editing the file
-This is just to see what happens when I'm working with the Github
+This is to see what happens when I'm working with the GitHub